-Depending on the island, there can be anywhere from one to four trials to complete before you can face the island Kahuna in a Grand Trial.
-If the trial captains are like gym leaders, then the Kahunas are like the elite four (some of them actually are the elite four once they league is developed).
+Depending on the island, there can be anywhere from one to four trials to complete before you face the island Kahuna in a Grand Trial.
+If the trial captains are like gym leaders, then the Kahunas are like the elite four (some of them actually are the elite four once the league is developed).
 Kahunas are hand-picked for their job by their island’s deity Pokemon.
-Facing the Kahunas are more straight forward than the trial captains.
+Facing the Kahunas is more straightforward than the trial captains.
 You simply have to go and battle them, but that is no easy task when the NPCs have some strategy on their side as well.
 At the end of each trial and grand trial, the player is rewarded with a new Z-crystal that allows them to use the Z-move for the corresponding type of the trial or grand trial they beat.
-Z-moves are an interesting addition to the game.
-Z-moves are moves that can either be new entirely or power up existing moves.
-The idea behind it is that the trainer and Pokemon combine their power for an all-out move that you can only use once a battle.
-This added a new element to the strategy of battling.
-I personally felt like they were simply added just because mega-evolution had been overdone, but I find them much more entertaining than mega evolution.
-I loved watching all the new animations for each Z-move, especially the unique tailed to specific Pokemon like Pikachu, Snorlax and Eevee.
+Z-moves are an interesting addition to the game: they are moves that can either be entirely new or power up existing moves.
+The idea behind them is that the trainer and Pokemon combine their power for an all-out move that you can only use once a battle.
+This adds a new element to the strategy of battling.
+I personally feel like they were added because mega evolution was overdone, but I find them much more entertaining than mega evolution.
+I love watching all the new animations for each Z-move, especially the unique ones tailored to specific Pokemon like Pikachu, Snorlax, and Eevee.

-The island challenge set up is much less repetitive than the gym set up, I found.
-It was much more interesting and entertaining than yet another generation of gyms would have been.
-In addition to some major game play changes, Pokemon Sun and Moon had some smaller details changed that made gameplay a lot smoother.
-The most notable one being the elimination of HMs.
-Finally, there is no need for useless Pokemon who know only the terrible HM moves and rot in the PC only to see the light of day when the player needs to move a boulder on one route.
-Or even worse, take up a valuable move slot on your team that they can’t forget easily.
-The seventh generation brings us the ride system, where players may call upon a ride Pokemon instantly from anywhere to get past environmental obstacles you would have used to need HMs for.
+The island challenge set-up is much less repetitive than the gym set-up.
+It is much more interesting and entertaining than yet another generation of gyms would have been.
+In addition to some major gameplay changes, Pokemon Sun and Moon have changed some smaller details that make gameplay a lot smoother, the most notable one being the elimination of HMs.
+Finally, there is no need for useless Pokemon who know only terrible HM moves and rot in the PC, only to see the light of day when the player needs to move a boulder on one route- or even worse, take up a valuable move slot on your team that they can’t forget easily.
+The seventh generation brings us the ride system, where players can call upon a ride Pokemon instantly from anywhere to get past environmental obstacles you would have needed HMs for.
 Some ride Pokemon take on the function of the dowsing machine and the bicycle from previous generations.
-Of course, HM moves are still available to be taught to Pokemon, but as TMs now.
+Of course, HM moves are still available to be taught to Pokemon, but they work as TMs now.
 That way, you can still teach your team the few useful HM moves like Surf or Fly.
-The ride Pokemon system allows for the challenge behind HM moves to remain (such as strength rock puzzles) without the annoyance that HMs posed.
+The ride Pokemon system allows for the challenge behind HM moves to remain (such as strength rock puzzles) without the annoyance that HMs pose.
 Overall, the more challenging NPCs, in addition to the introduction of the Island Challenge and ride Pokemon system, make game play much more enjoyable than it had been in previous generations.

 As the Pokemon franchise has gotten older, there have been more opportunities to appeal to the older fans of previous generations.
 This was pretty much the founding principle behind Omega Ruby and Alpha Sapphire.
-Pokemon Sun and Moon had many throwbacks to the first generation, but it is done in a way that enhances the story rather than being the main focus.
+Pokemon Sun and Moon have many throwbacks to the first generation, but it is done in a way that enhances the story, rather than being the main focus.
 There are many references to the Kanto region in this game; many of the characters are affiliated with Kanto.
-The story starts when the player and their mother move from Kanto to Alola and ends when one of the player’s friends moves from Alola to Kanto.
-However, the main character isn’t the only Kanto trainer in Alola.
-After beating the main game, the player can go to the Battle Tree: this game’s equivalent to the Battle Chateau.
+The story starts when the player and their mother move from Kanto to Alola, and ends when one of the player’s friends moves from Alola to Kanto.
+However, the main character isn’t the only Kanto trainer in Alola- after beating the main game, the player can go to the Battle Tree: this game’s equivalent of the Battle Chateau.
 At the Battle Tree, you can battle famous trainers from previous generations.
-This includes characters, like Wally (from Pokemon Ruby, Sapphire, Emerald and their remakes), Cynthia (from Pokemon Diamond, Pearl and Platnium), and most excitingly, Red and Blue (from Pokemon Red, Green, Blue and their remakes).
+This includes characters like Wally (from Pokemon Ruby, Sapphire, Emerald and their remakes), Cynthia (from Pokemon Diamond, Pearl and Platnium), and most excitingly, Red and Blue (from Pokemon Red, Green, Blue, and their remakes).
 Getting to see some of my favourite characters and their teams from past generations was a really entertaining aspect.
-I never enjoyed the Battle Chateaus in past games, but I frequent the Battle Tree post game hoping I will get the chance to battle some of these famous trainers again.
+I never enjoyed the Battle Chateaus in past games, but I frequent the Battle Tree post-game hoping I will get the chance to battle some of these famous trainers again.

-Definitely the most obvious, and in my opinion, the most interesting reference to generation one was the introduction of Alola forms.
-Some Pokemon from generation one now find themselves in Alola, with new types, move pools, and appearances to go with them depending on how they adapted to Alola’s environment.
-I had a great time using some of my old favourites again and experimenting with the new strategies and how I could use them in battle.
+The most obvious, and in my opinion, most interesting reference to generation one was the introduction of Alola forms.
+Some Pokemon from generation one now find themselves in Alola, with new types, move pools, and appearances, depending on how they adapted to Alola’s environment.
+I had a great time using some of my old favourites again, experimenting with new strategies and how I could use them in battle.

-Similar to Team Rocket from generation one, Team Skull didn’t have any grand scheme.
-They would just go around bothering the player with battles and occasionally stealing someone’s Pokemon.
+Similar to Team Rocket from generation one, Team Skull don’t have any grand scheme.
+They just go around bothering the player with battles and occasionally steal someone’s Pokemon.
 I found Team Skull to be extremely entertaining; they were funny and rather harmless, but I felt that the game still needed a real antagonist.
-However, there was another group in Alola dedicated to the conservation and protection of Pokemon: the Aether Foundation.
-President Lusamine talked passionately about preserving the beauty of Pokemon and her deep love for them being the reason why she created the man-made island of Aether Paradise.
-The player gets their first glimpse of Aether Paradise before the game even starts.
-The opening sequence shows Lillie running through Aether Paradise with a Pokemon in her bag as she is pursued by workers.
-When she is cornered, the Pokemon in her bag creates a bright light that engulfs her, ending the cut scene and then starting the game.
+That came in the form of another group in Alola dedicated to the conservation and protection of Pokemon: the Aether Foundation.
+President Lusamine talks passionately about preserving the beauty of Pokemon and cites her deep love for them as the reason why she created the man-made island of Aether Paradise.
+The player gets their first glimpse of Aether Paradise before the game even starts: the opening sequence shows Lillie running through Aether Paradise with a Pokemon in her bag as she is pursued by workers.
+When she is cornered, the Pokemon in her bag creates a bright light that engulfs her, ending the cut scene and starting the game.
 Lillie is introduced as the professor’s assistant who has been staying with him for “personal reasons” for three months.

 Regardless of her children’s attempts to stop her, once Lusamine has Lillie, she uses her Pokemon to unleash the Beasts on Alola so she can protect their beauty.
 She travels into Ultra Space in order to totally harness their power.
 After this, Lillie’s character development progresses rapidly.
 She decides to stop running from her problems to stop her mother’s plot instead.
 She starts to dress differently and refers to her newly found determined spirit as her “z-powered form”.
 This is important to Lillie’s development.
 She states earlier in the game that she simply wears whatever her mother wants her to, causing her to resemble the Ultra Beast her mother became obsessed with.
 When she changes her clothes, it’s symbolic of her discovering who she is without the commanding influence of her mother.
 From there, gone are the days of scared and helpless Lillie.
 She works tirelessly with the player to gather information, summon the legendary Pokemon, and finally travel into Ultra Space to stop her mother.
 Before the final battle with Lusamine, she scolds Lillie for trying to disrupt her perfect world, saying “I don’t care if you are my child or not… if you’re not beautiful enough to be worthy of my love, then I don’t NEED you!”.
 To this, Lillie responds, “I am the one who is sick of you, Mother!
 Children are not just THINGS!… We are not made for you to just discard when you get bored of us!
 That is terrible, Mother!
 You are terrible!”.

-Overall, Pokemon Sun and Moon introduced better gameplay, plot, and characters on top of making the game more difficult to beat along with a touch of nostalgia, it definitely takes the series to a new level of maturity.
-By catering to older fans through the increased difficulty and complexity, the franchise is beginning to explore the deeper potential and conflicts that the concept of the Pokemon universe has to offer.
-Pokemon Sun and Moon was leagues better than the recent generations and, hopefully, it will set the franchise down a path to even better games in the future.
+Overall, Pokemon Sun and Moon introduced better gameplay, plot, and characters on top of making the game more difficult to beat, and along with a touch of nostalgia, it definitely takes the series to a new level of maturity.
+By catering to older fans through increased difficulty and complexity, the franchise is beginning to explore the deeper potential and conflicts that the concept of the Pokemon universe has to offer.
+Pokemon Sun and Moon is leagues better than recent generations, and hopefully, it will set the franchise down a path to even better games in the future.